-(i)(1) Visual inspections and measurements (including tie-down and handling attachments);
+(1) Visual inspections and measurements (including tie-down and handling attachments);

-(ii)(2) The control of all void spaces of the package (i.e. cavity and other spaces), in particular regarding water penetration;
+- (2) The control of all void spaces of the package (i.e. cavity and other spaces), in particular regarding water penetration;

-(iii)(3) Weld examinations;
+- (3) Weld examinations;

-(iv)(4) Structural (including tie-down and handling attachments) and pressure tests;
+- (4) Structural (including tie-down and handling attachments) and pressure tests;

-TABLE 4.
-PDSRPACKAGE DESIGN SAFETY REPORT FOR TYPE B(U), TYPE B(M) AND TYPE C PACKAGES

-(v)(5) Leakage tests;
+- (5) Leakage tests;

-(vi)(6) Component and material tests (screws, bolts, welds, gaskets, seals, wood, foam, resin, etc.);
+- (6) Component and material tests (e.g. screws, bolts, welds, gaskets, seals, wood, foam, resin):

-(vii)(7) Shielding tests;
+- (7) Shielding tests;

-(viii)(8) Thermal verification tests.
+- (8) Thermal verification tests.

-The definition of thespecified periodicity of replacement of the packaging components should take into account any reduction in efficiency due to wear, corrosion, ageing andor change in seal compression with time.
+The specified periodicity of replacement of the packaging components should take into account any reduction in efficiency due to wear, corrosion, ageing or change in seal compression with time.

-The justification of the periodicity of activities, when needed, should be included in this sectionitem of the PDSR.
+The justification of the periodicity of activities, when needed, should be included in this item of the PDSR.

-If written procedures with details of the package maintenance activities are available, then reference should be made to these procedures.
+If written procedures with details of the maintenance activities are available, then reference should be made to these procedures.

-For packages that are to be used for shipment after storage, the PDSR should include a gap analysis programme describing a systematic procedure for periodic evaluation of changes of regulations, changes in technical knowledge and changes ofin the state of the package design during storage (see also paras 613A.5, 809.3 and 809.4 of SSG-26 (Rev. 1) [2] and Ref.
-[78]).
+For packages that are to be used for shipment after storage, the PDSR should include a gap analysis programme describing a systematic procedure for periodic evaluation of changes of regulations, changes in technical knowledge and changes in the state of the package design during storage (see also paras 613A.5, 809.3 and 809.4 of SSG-26 (Rev. 1) [2] and Ref.
+[8]).

-The PDSR should include the specification of specify the management system that is established and implemented by the package designer as required, in accordance with para.
-306 of the Transport Regulations, to ensuredemonstrate compliance with the relevant provisions of the Transport Regulations.
+The PDSR should specify the management system established and implemented by the package designer, in accordance with para.
+306 of the Transport Regulations, to demonstrate compliance with the relevant provisions of the Transport Regulations.